JoshuaDouce/today-i-learned/AWS/Articles/Event_Driven_Architectures_MKS_and_EventBridge.md

   - Connects sources to targets with a point-to-point integration
   - Supporting event filtering, transformations, enrichment and delivery to multiple AWS services
   - External HTTPS based targets using API Destinations
-  - Prefered by AWS and easiest way to integrate Kafka with EventBridge
+  - Preferred by AWS and easiest way to integrate Kafka with EventBridge
 - When to choose EventBridge sink connector
   - Already invested in processes and tooling around the Kafka Connect framework
   - Integrating with a Kafka-compatible schema registry e.g., the AWS Glue Schema Registry,